 Wednesday 29th April 2026, 10.00am-12.30pm

-For this session we will be joined by team members from four different organisations from our region and beyond to share their experiences of audience led and audience co-production.
+For this session we were joined by team members from four different organisations from our region and beyond to share their experiences of audience led and audience co-production.
 What have been the high points, what proved difficult, and what can we all learn to help guide our own future projects.

-We will be hearing about:
+We heard about:

-• The development of the Children’s Country House at Sudbury by the National Trust
+- The development of the Children’s Country House at Sudbury by the National Trust

-• Local community representation at the Museum of the Home
+- Local community representation at the Museum of the Home

-• Connecting Collections at North Hertfordshire Museum
+- Connecting Collections at North Hertfordshire Museum

-• Audience-led and community co-curation funding opportunities and training resources with Museum Development South East
+- Audience-led and community co-curation funding opportunities and training resources with Museum Development South East

 SEMFed Autumn Study Day 2025: Norwich Castle – a Royal Palace Reborn!